The Expectation Gap: When Hiring Promises Meet Workplace Reality

 Beyond formal employment contracts, there’s an unwritten psychological contract between employers and employees.
 This consists of implicit expectations about job security, career development, fair compensation, work-life balance, training opportunities, recognition, and meaningful work.

-Understanding this framework helps explain why role mismatches cause such significant damage even when no formal contract is breached.
+This framework explains why role mismatches cause serious damage even when no formal contract is breached.

 Breach vs. Violation